arunpksh/arunpksh.github.io/content/_index.md

       title: Contact
       subtitle:
       text: |-
         Feel free to contact me via this block.
-If you wish to meet me personally, you will find the location of my office below
+If you wish to meet me personally, you will find the location of my office below.

-        Students please note that I generally have an open door policy.
+        Students, please note that I generally have an open door policy.
 However, I may somtimes ask you to fix an appointment, particularly if the discussion needs sufficient time to be allotted.
       # Contact (add or remove contact options as necessary)
       email: arun.prakash@imfd.tu-freiberg.de
       phone: +49 (0) 3731 39 3576